MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### Overview to try out the advanced diagnostic report

 1. Open the Settings app
-1. Navigate to the Accounts page, and click the new link
+1. Navigate to the Accounts page, and click the new link **Export your management logs**
 1. View advanced information on your device's configurations

 ### Offline Diagnostics notifications